Do you have a sleep disorder?

-Sleep problems and disorders are very common.
-In fact, one out of every four Americans has trouble sleeping:
+Sleep disorders and insomnia are very common.
+In fact, one out of every four Americans has trouble sleeping, either mild or serious symptoms.

-• Another 44 million American (15%) have more serious chronic sleep disorders.
+Another 44 million Americans (15%) have more serious chronic sleep disorders.
 There are about 280,000 people in the Orlando and Central Florida area who are affected.

 These disorders affect quality of life and can have even more serious consequences.
 Such disorders may require evaluation and possible medical treatment from qualified sleep specialists.